msuefishlab/EODBox/docs/modify_beaglebone_for_communication.rst

 ############

-The BeagleBone must be modified to enable communication with the shield.
+The BeagleBone must be modified to enable communication with the shield in order to function properly.
+Follow these steps to do so:

 1. Enable the pins and slots.
 To do so, enter the following commands into the command line::